 When you have a new mobile phone number, you can update your Online Banking or Mobile Banking personal details and register the number for Pay a Contact.

-Can I register for Pay a Contact on my joint account?
+Can I register a UK landline for Pay a Contact?

 I've registered my mobile phone number, to receive payments, with another bank and now want to register for Halifax Pay a Contact.
 What do I need to do?

 First you'll have to de-register your number with the other bank / building society following their de-registration instructions.

 When you’ve successfully de-registered from the other bank’s / building society’s service you can register with the Halifax.Back to top

 Are my details shared with a 3rd party and are these held securely?

 Your mobile phone number, name and bank account details (sort code, account number and 16 digit PAN number) will be recorded on the secure Paym central database.
 This database links your mobile phone number with the current account you’ve registered for Pay a Contact and has the same level of security in place as you’d have with any of our other banking services.

 Only the information necessary to send and receive payments using just your mobile telephone number will be shared with participating banks and building societies.Back to top

 Who can I send a payment to using Pay a Contact?

 You can send payments to any individual who has registered for the service through a participating bank or building society.
 Any payment made using Pay a Contact will be shown on your statement as MPO – Mobile Payment Out.Back to top